pouyanh/lookhub/README.md

 # Run local development environment
 There is a simple development environment built using docker-compose which runs LookHub from source code.
 And whenever source code changes locally it reloads the service (hot-reload) powered by [PolyWatch][polywatch].
+It's recommended to create [docker-compose.override.yml](docker-compose.override.yml), which is git ignored, and put your _gitlab access token_, having read_repository scope, in it.
 ```shell
 docker-compose up -d --remove-orphans
 ```